JunkyByte/final_hpc_and_cloud/CLOUD/report.md

 ## Deployment

 The deployment is done through the usage of docker and docker-compose.
 We leverage docker-compose in order to connect locust to our nextcloud instance.
+By simple changes to the `docker-compose.yml` it is possible to switch the Database backend and modify the configuration of the Netxcloud instance.

-To simply run the docker containers, assuming you are in the folder containing the `docker-compose.yml` file simply run
+To simply run the docker containers, `cd` to the folder containing the `docker-compose.yml` file and run
 ```bash
 docker-compose up -d
 ```

-By default nextcloud will only address requests made from localhost.
+As a security measure by default nextcloud will only authorize requests made from localhost.
 To make locust container requests to be accepted by nextcloud we need to add it to the trusted_domains.
-This is only necessary to make load tests run correctly.
+This is only necessary to make the load tests run correctly.

 ```bash
 docker exec --user www-data nextcloud /var/www/html/occ config:system:set trusted_domains 1 --value=nextcloud
 ```

-Locust needs a few users to interact with nextcloud.
-We can 30 locust test users by running the convenient:
+Locust needs a few users to simulate interactions with nextcloud.
+We can spawn 30 test users for locust by using the convenient:
 ```bash
 sh add_users_to_nextcloud.sh
 ```

 It might take a minute for nextcloud to reload its configuration.

-To perform load tests we can now use locust web ui from `http://localhost:8089/`.
-I designed a few tasks that span creating new files of different sizes (1kb, 1mb and 1gb), read a user file, upload a text file and list all files of the user.
+To perform load tests we can now use the locust web ui from `http://localhost:8089/`.
+I designed a few tasks, contained in `tasks.py`, locust will, for instance, create new files of different sizes (1kb, 1mb and 1gb), read a user file content, upload a text file and request a list of all the files of the user.
-> NOTE: The 1 gb file is not included and can be created with `dd if=/dev/zero of=./test-data/file_1gb bs=1M count=1024`
+> NOTE: The 1 gb file is not included (because is 1gb!) and should be created with `dd if=/dev/zero of=./test-data/file_1gb bs=1M count=1024`

-Once the tests are finished we can free up all space used by the test users with
+Once the locust tests are finished it might be convenient to free up all storage space used by the test users with
 ```bash
 sh delete_data_test_users.sh
 ```

 I attach two charts of the results, where the run is performed on my laptop which is M2 Macbook Air, note that encryption is enabled during these tests.
-The tests spawn up to 10 and 20 concurrent users.
+I spawn respectively 10 and 20 concurrent users.
 As we can see my laptop is able to handle 10 users without any failure but starts to struggle and fail requests when we increase to 20.

 > 10 user:
 ![locust_10user](https://i.imgur.com/Xkydm3N.png)